noahats/noahats.github.io/index.md

 I built a SOC data pipeline in Azure, inspired by Josh Madakor's Cyber Home Lab walkthrough as a hands-on introduction to Microsoft Sentinel.
 A deliberately exposed Windows 10 VM serves as a honeypot.
 An Azure Monitor Agent forwards Windows Security Events to a Log Analytics Workspace.
 Sentinel ingests and queries this telemetry with KQL.
 A geolocation watchlist enriches each event with attacker country, city, and coordinates, and a Sentinel Workbook plots failed-logon traffic onto a live world map.

-The purpose of this lab was to use a SOC data pipeline to record real brute force attempts, identify such events using a dashboard, and consider prioritization with this type of alert.
+The purpose of this lab was to use a SOC data pipeline to record real brute force attempts, identify such events using a dashboard, and consider taking action with this type of alert.

 ## **Architecture**